UniversalDependencies/docs/svalidation.md

 </div>

-# Marked as AUX but not aux, auxpass, or cop
+# Marked as AUX but not aux or auxpass

-If a word is marked as the auxiliary POS, it should be marked as either aux, auxpass, or copula dependency.
+If a word is marked as the auxiliary POS, it should be marked as either aux or auxpass dependency.

-Search expression: `AUX (<!aux&<!auxpass&<!cop) _`
+Search expression: `AUX (<!aux&<!auxpass) _`

 <a href="http://universaldependencies.org/docs/u/pos/AUX_.html">Link to documentation</a>